-Your ANZ card, password, PIN and Customer Number are the key to accessing your accounts electronically, (including by phone and/or mobile phone).
+Your ANZ card, password, PIN and Customer Number are key to accessing your accounts electronically, (including by phone and/or mobile phone).
 Their security is very important.

 These Guidelines are designed to help you keep your card, password, PIN and customer numbers secure.
 Liability for unauthorised transactions will be determined under the relevant Terms and Conditions for the electronic banking service you are using.